 - Active Ingredients: Chelated Copper Sulfate.

-- Benefit: CopperSafe is a chelated copper compound that is used for the treatment of infections of Ich (Ichthyophthirius in freshwater and Cryptocaryon in saltwater), Flukes (Gyrodactylus), Anchor Worms, Velvet/Protozoan diseases and other external parasites.
+- Benefit: CopperSafe is a chelated copper compound that is used for the treatment of infections of Ich (Ichthyophthirius in freshwater and Cryptocaryon in saltwater), Flukes (Gyrodactylus), Anchor Worms (Lernaea), Velvet (Oodinium) disease and other external parasites.
 CopperSafe, when used as directed, maintains a total copper level of 1.5 ppm to 2.0 ppm in the water.
 CopperSafe remains active for over one month in the aquarium.
 Levels of 0.3 ppm free copper are recommended in the literature for therapeutic use, but with Coppersafe, the levels of free copper will be measured at 1.5 ppm to 2.0 ppm.
 This level of copper can be used in the treatment of fish due to Coppersafe's unique chelating agent.
-The chelating agent binds with the copper making it nontoxic to fish but effective against parasites.
+The chelating agent binds with the copper making it nontoxic to fish, but effective against parasites.
 CopperSafe does not discolor the water and will not interfere with the biological filter

-- Use: CopperSafe should be used when a diagnosis of the fish's illness indicates the presence of Ick, Flukes (Gyrodactylus), Anchor Worms, Velvet/ Protozoan Diseases and other external freshwater parasites.
+- Use: CopperSafe should be used when a diagnosis of the fish's illness indicates the presence of Ich, Flukes (Gyrodactylus), Anchor Worms, Velvet Disease and other external freshwater parasites.

 A chelated or total copper test kit is required to measure CopperSafe.
 Coppersafe may cause inaccurate free copper readings when using certain test kits.
 All readings should be based on the total copper or chelated copper results and not the free copper results.

 CopperSafe comes in 100 ml, 250 ml, 500 ml, 2 liter and 20-liter sizes.

-If the bottle has a dropper cap, use 20 drops (1 mL) per 40 L (10.5 gallons) the first day, wait 48 hours, then repeat.
+For saltwater aquariums, if the bottle has a dropper cap, use 20 drops (1 mL) per 40 L (10.5 gallons) the first day, wait 48 hours, then repeat.
 On non-dropper caps, each inner ring is 1 mL.
-In freshwater, use half dose.
-Final copper concentration is 0.5 mg/L (0.25 mg/L in freshwater).
+In freshwater, use half the saltwater dose.
+Final copper concentration is 0.5 mg/L in saltwater (0.25 mg/L in freshwater).
 Leave at this concentration for 14 days.
 Do not re-dose without testing levels using MultiTest Copper (DFS# 4343010).